StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 4 rows in set (0.11 sec)
 ```

-### Distinct
+### DISTINCT

-The distinct operator deduplicates the result set.
+The DISTINCT operator deduplicates the result set.
 Example:

 ```SQL
 -- Returns the unique values from one column.